appscode/blog/content/post/gke-postgres/index.md

 ![gcsSuccess](gcsSuccess.png)

 > **If you reached here CONGRATULATIONS!! :confetti_ball:  :partying_face: :confetti_ball: The backup has been successful**.
 If you didn't its okay.
-You can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20GKE).
+You can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20GKE).

 ## Recover

-Let's think of a scenario in which the database has been accidentally deleted or there was an error in the database causing it to crash.
+Let's think of a scenario in which the database has been **accidentally deleted** or there was an error in the database causing it to crash.
-In such a case, we have to pause the BackupConfiguration so that the failed/damaged database does not get backed up into the cloud:
+In such a case, we have to **pause** the `BackupConfiguration` so that the **failed/damaged database does not get backed up** into the cloud:

 ```bash
 kubectl patch backupconfiguration -n demo demo-postgres-backup --type="merge" --patch='{"spec": {"paused": true}}'